Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/05-agg.cubes.md

 WITH ROLLUP;
 ```

-In this way, we can automatically compute the following aggregates:
+In this way, we can automatically perform the aggregation with each of these combinations of fields in the `GROUP BY`.:

 *	BirthYear, BirthMonth, BirthDay
 *	BirthYear, BirthMonth
 *	BirthYear

+That is, instead of writing three different SQL statements, we need only write _one_.

-Notice how the fields in the `GROUP BY` are organised in a hierarchical fashion.
+Notice how these fields are organised in a hierarchical fashion.
 At the end of each iteration, the lowest field in the hierachy is removed from the `GROUP BY` and the aggregation is computed again.

 ## Cubes

-The hierachical system that `ROLLUP` uses is great - if there is a hierarchy to your categorical fields.

-But what if you want to compute your aggregates along all possible subset of _permutations_ of fields contained in `GROUP BY`.
+But what if you want to compute your aggregates along all possible subset of _permutations_ of fields contained in `GROUP BY`?

-That is we would like to see not only the above combinations, but in addition:
+We would like to see not only the above combinations, but in addition:

 *	BirthYear, BirthDay
 *	BirthMonth